mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 I sent them all the details of exactly how and what I found.
 Dates, times, IP addresses, everything.
 I also asked whether they could give me permission to publish this blog post, and they were all like "Seen 2:35pm".
 Eventually, after another big day of getting left on read by the government, I got a response.

+They were all like "thanks kiddO, we'll take it from here".
 ASD were really nice to me about it and happy that I'd helped.
 They encouraged me to report this kind of thing to them if it happened again, but I'm not really in the business of uhhhhhhhh whatever this is.

 At this point in the story (chronologically) I had not yet spoken to a lawyer, and so did not know whether the actions I was confessing to were of a highly illegal nature.
 This is widely regarded as a bad move, and I do not recommend anyone else rely on "but I'm being so helpful and earnest!!!" as a legal defence.

 ### Wholesomely emailing the government
-At one point, the person I was emailing added a P.S. telling me their favourite colour[^nope].
-This is the answer to my top secret mango.pdf challenge at the end of [mango.pdf.zone](https://mangopdf.zone).
+At one point, the person I was emailing added a P.S. containing the answer to my top secret mango.pdf challenge at the end of [mango.pdf.zone](https://mango.pdf.zone).
 This is pretty poggers and everything, but:

-[^nope]: This isn't actually true, it was their favourite something else.
-But it's the answer to my top secret mango.pdf puzzle, so of course I can't go giving it away here.
-Scroll to the bottom of [mango.pdf.zone](https://mango.pdf.zone) if you wanna try it!
-(You'll need a computer, not a phone.)

 1. The instructions say to tweet the answer at me, not email me
 2. The prize for doing the challenge is me sending you this gif of a shakas